Aman1801219/Weather/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.
+The app will display the current weather for a default location (London).
+To change the location, enter a city name or coordinates in the input field and press "Set Location."

+The app will dynamically update to show weather information for the specified location, including a 7-day forecast and historical weather data for the previous 7 days.

 ### `npm test`